PAGE UNDER CONSTRUCTION

 GREEK

-GK 301, 302, 303 Advanced Greek I-III (9) A study of advanced grammar designed to increase the student’s ability to correctly translate and analyze a Biblical text.
+GK 301, 302, 303 Greek Exegesis (9) A study of advanced grammar designed to increase the student’s ability to correctly translate and analyze a Biblical text.
 Prerequisite: Two years college Greek.

 GK 490 Readings in the Greek New Testament (3) Exegetical studies of various books of the Greek New Testament (Textus Receptus).
 May be taken as often as different books are offered.
 May also be taken by independent study with permission of the instructor.
 Prerequisite: 2 years of college level Greek.